Sometimes it’s easier to freak out than manage the urge to not to freak out in midlife.

 I was certainly at a loss for how to manage it.

 But as I think about it some more, I also remember getting pretty freaked out about saxophone solos in jazz band and district band back in high school.
-I had a particularly menacing Bari Sax solo during the tune Spinning Wheel one whole competition season in 1980.
+I had a particularly menacing Bari Sax solo during the tune Spinning Wheel (by Blood, Sweat & Tears) one whole competition season in 1980.

 What made it worse was that we had to wear white pants.
 Extra scary when you have this sort of problem…